TritonDataCenter/rfd/rfd/0097/README.md

 summary of their functionality will be summarized and provided later in this document in the section `Modern Hardware Capabilities`.

-#### Associating additional VLANs with a VNIC

-Another nice feature would be able to assign multiple VLANs to a given VNIC.
-While it is tempting to say that we should just use multiple logical devices with dladm create-vlan and more, this has a negative, particularly on virtualization.
-In the case of virtualization, every logical device that we have to listen on in the guest becomes something that we have to pass through to the guest.

-In this case, we may want to add something like the secondary-macs property, but with VLANs.

-One interesting question that this all rises is should we instead of being just MAC specific, actually do something where we can program and specify relationships between a VLAN and a MAC address?
-This would let us say mac-a, vlan-a and mac-b, vlan-b can go to the same ring.

-### Explicit VLAN antispoofing rules

-One thing that'd be good to have on the sending side is an explicit set of VLAN antispoofing rules and the ability to potentially allow additional VLANs that one can send from.
-This may want to be phrased as specific VLANs or as MAC, VLAN tuples.
-While there is some amount of logic for checking this in MAC today, it isn't quite as strong as the other antispoofing options that we have today.

 ### MAC DLS Bypass and Software Rings

-Another useful feature of MAC right now is called `DLS Bypass`.
-The DLS bypass basically allows all of DLS to be skipped and have frames sent directly to ip_input().
+Another useful feature of MAC is called `DLS Bypass`.
+DLS bypass basically allows all of the processing that takes place in the DLS kernel module to be skipped and have frames sent directly to ip_input().
 This is generally only enabled for IPv4 TCP and UDP rings when VLANs are not on the scene.
 This just adds another unnecessary cost for using VLANs.

 Most of the time this comes from us enabling the poll capability.
 For example, see the following stack trace: